chinh7/slate/source/payment.md

 <aside class="notice">
-Quoine Invoice allows shoppers to pay with Bitcoin and merchants to receive the payment in Fiats (USD, JPY, etc)
+Quoine Invoice allows shoppers to pay with bitcoin and merchants to receive the payment in Fiats (USD, JPY, etc)
 <br><br>
-Invoice should be created when buyers make an order to be paid via Bitcoin.
-Each invoice includes a Bitcoin address where buyer can pay to using Bitcoin.
+Invoice should be created when buyers make an order to be paid via bitcoin.
+Each invoice includes a bitcoin address where buyer can pay to using bitcoin.
-Once the Bitcoins are received, Quoine will transfer the payment to merchants using their currency of preference.
+Once the bitcoins are received, Quoine will transfer the payment to merchants using their currency of preference.
 <br><br>
-Since Quoine locks Bitcoin price the time of the payment, merchants are not affected by Bitcoin's volatility.
+Since Quoine locks bitcoin price the time of the payment, merchants are not affected by bitcoin's volatility.
 Merchants always get the exact quoted price of their items
 </aside>